What positions exist at camp?

 A summer at camp is definitely taxing, emotionally and physically, because the days are long and spent mainly moving around.
 Caring for other people as your main job can be draining.
 But don’t let that scare you!
 First and foremost, your well-being is always a priority.
 The rest of the staff is there for you when there is an issue, and it is always ok to ask for help when you need it.
 Furthermore, it is important to know what you need, and what helps you de-stress.
 Knowing yourself and making sure you get the rest you need is important to having the best summer you can!
 Many staff find that the routine of camp, including regular sleep hours, healthy food, and active time outdoors contributes to their well-being.

 What does staff training entail?

 Staff training is one week long, and an important time to get to know the other staff, to learn more about how Friends Camp operates, and to participate in training activities that prepare you for caring for kids.

 How much do camp staff get paid, and how often?
 Are there other benefits?

-The starting salary for new counselors in 2022 is $315 per week.
-Depending on your position and your experience, you can expect to be paid $315- $400 per week to work at camp for most positions.
-An additional $150 bonus will be given to staff who are lifeguards.
+The starting salary for new counselors in 2023 is $350 per week.
+Depending on your position and your experience, you can expect to be paid $350- $450 per week to work at camp for most positions.
+An additional $250 bonus will be given to staff who are lifeguards.
 Returning cabin counselors also get a bonus at the end of the summer if they work the entire season.
 Salaries are paid once per session (4 times a summer) via check or direct deposit.
 Working at camp also covers your cost of food, housing, and laundry for the summer!
 Additional benefits include dietary accommodation and providing small stipends for staff seeking assistance with travel costs.